Last Updated on Samuel Franklinby

 All of this combines to create a powerful early wave specialist at controlling ZEDs and thinning out waves with perks that allow you to spam your submachine gun and not be afraid to take a hit through your armour buffs boosting your survivability.
 SWATs also offer some crowd control on single targets with their fast firing weapons and the right perks that gives the rest of your team greater time to react.
 This strength of wave clear though diminishes with each advancing wave as your setup is simply not effective against particular ZED types without burning through ammunition and potentially even running out completely.

-Despite these weaknesses with the right choice of weapons and upgrades the SWAT has good flexibility for solo through durability and damage that can be effective.
+Despite these weaknesses with the right choice of weapons and upgrades the SWAT has good flexibility for solo through durability and damage that can be effective enough for the job.
 In the co-op space you’re a favourite of the lobby for the first few waves but quickly will start to struggle with roles that are better filled by other specialist characters.

 Solo Tier: S